andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 The gist of what safe does is run `pg_dump` to create a backup file, encrypt it, then push it to Amazon S3.
 We added a command to run the script daily.

 We also use the [whenever](https://github.com/javan/whenever) gem to generate our crontab file.
-Our configuration is below, see github for the complete set of options.
+Our configuration is below, see GitHub for the complete set of options.
 Encryption via gpg can use public and private keys, or a simple passphrase.

 ``` ruby
 safe do